Yoshihiro Nanao

 Perfect for serving salads, fruits, or simply as a stunning display piece.

-- Some ceramic pieces may have pinholes, small black spots, or minor imperfections.
+Note: Some ceramic pieces may have pinholes, small black spots, or minor imperfections.
 These are natural characteristics of ceramics and should be embraced.
+Over time, you may notice changes in color and texture as the piece ages.

 Please make your purchase with an understanding of these natural qualities and check out our How to Care For Ceramics page for more information.